aviralshukla/slotmachine/README.md

 ```
 1 - Receives a request to perform Spin action (default and currently supported).
 Request contains mandatory bet amount in EUR.
 2 - User can also pass optional cheat params to generate specific outcomes.
 Format of the request is provided further down.
-3 - System generates a random outcome (if no cheat is provoided) and created a visible reel of symbols (right now only 3 reels, 5 columns supported).
+3 - System generates a random outcome (if no cheat is provided) and created a visible reel of symbols (right now only 3 reels, 5 columns supported).
 4 - System checks any win situations from the pre-defined list of betlines configured (right now hardcoded and pre-configured)
 5 - System calculates total win amount and desired outcome and sends back to Client
 ```